w3c/wai-bcase/index.md

 -   search traffic increased 6.86%,
 -   better comprehension for visitors who use English as a second language,
--   visitors able to use transcripts in noisy or sound-sensitive environments,
+-   visitors were able to use transcripts in noisy or sound-sensitive environments,
 -   ability to more easily translate, and
 -   ability to search text to reference a specific section of audio.